 Group Leaders: Vernon & Geraldine Davis

-What, you may ask, is Orienteering?
+Never heard of Orienteering ?
 Basically it’s just a treasure hunt.
 It can take place in woods, parks, urban areas or open moorland.
-Instead of clues you have a map showing you the location of each item of ‘treasure’, known in Orienteering as a control point.
+Instead of clues you have a map showing you the location of control points which have to be visited in order.
 The art and the fun is in navigating your way from control point to control point around a set course as expeditiously as possible using just the map and a compass.

 These events are competitive, on a timed basis.
 However, courses are planned for all levels of ability from absolute novices upwards.
 Furthermore, everybody competes within their own age and gender group.
 Participants’ ages range from 5 to 85 and beyond.
 The purpose is not so much to beat others but to improve one’s own navigational skills.
 It is a VERY inclusive sport with regard to age, ability and sex.